TABLE OF CONTENTS

 Chapter 1-0100 Introduction

 1. Purpose and Scope.
 This part of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) Procedure Manual (PM) addresses the processing and movement of mail and case files within the Division of Energy Employees Occupational Illness Compensation (DEEOIC) and the handling of documentation within the District Office (DO), the Secondary Claims Examiner (CE2) Unit, the Final Adjudication Branch (FAB), and the National Office (NO).
+This involves both traditional paper case files, hybrid case files (part paper, part electronic), and fully imaged case files.
 It also discusses how to create case files, maintain case files, and assign docket numbers to case files referred to FAB.

 2. Responsibilities.
 Effective handling of mail and files is a responsibility for all DEEOIC staff.